International Women's Network Against Militarism

 February 19-25, 2012 – Puerto Rico

 The 8th Gathering of the International Women's Network Against Militarism, that occurred on February 19-25, 2012, reunited 26 women representing 8 countries gathered in Puerto Rico.
-Delegates from the Philippines, Guahan (Guam), Japan, Okinawa, South Korea, Hawaii, and the United States joined their counterparts in Puerto Rico to evaluate the growing military threat and develop strategies to counter the impact of militarism, military contamination, imperialism and systems of oppression and www.austrinus.com exploitation based on gender, race, class, nationality and sexual orientation.
+Delegates from the Philippines, Guahan (Guam), Japan, Okinawa, South Korea, Hawaii, and the United States joined their counterparts in Puerto Rico to evaluate the growing military threat and develop strategies to propeci a sale counter the soft gel viagra impact of militarism, military contamination, imperialism and systems of canadian viagra pharmacy oppression and exploitation based on gender, race, class, nationality and sexual orientation.

-Ms. Fabros is viagra online shop in uk an internationally known and highly respected advocate, researcher, and expert on conflict resolution, democratization process, human rights and security.
-She is a regular speaker at international conferences and meetings, particularly in the Asia-Pacific, on peace building, nuclear disarmament, and environmental clean-up of viagra no prescriptions former U.S. bases in the Philippines.
+Ms. Fabros is an internationally known and highly respected advocate, researcher, and expert on conflict resolution, democratization process, human rights and the best place security.
+She is a regular speaker at international conferences and meetings, particularly in the Asia-Pacific, on peace building, nuclear disarmament, and environmental clean-up of former U.S. bases in the Philippines.

-Although Ms. Fabros was issued a multiple entry visa last October, Delta Airlines was instructed by the Immigration and Border Protection to link for you not board the flight leaving Manila en route to Puerto Rico on February 17, 2012.
-We are grateful that the U.S. representative of Puerto Rican descent, Luis Gutierrez (D-IL), is investigating and levitra available in india requesting an explanation.
+Although Ms. Fabros was issued a multiple entry visa last October, Delta Airlines was instructed by the Immigration and Border Protection to not board the flight leaving Manila en route to Puerto Rico on February 17, 2012.
+We are grateful that the prescription viagra U.S. representative of Puerto Rican descent, Luis Gutierrez (D-IL), is investigating and requesting an explanation.

 - The United States must demilitarize the Asia-Pacific region, clean up military environmental contamination, and compensate affected communities.
-Further, we advocate the creation of economies of peace rather than perpetual preparation for war.
+Further, we advocate the creation of economies of get generic viagra online peace rather than perpetual preparation for war.

-- We, delegates of the 8th Gathering of the International Women's Network Against Militarism, have visited communities in Puerto Rico and are incensed at what we have learned about the commercial auction of land at the former Roosevelt Roads Navy Base and the exclusion of cialis professional the people of Ceiba from future use and control of this land.
-We learned about the lack of cleanup and the ecologically hazardous detonation of unexploded ordnance used by the U.S. Navy on land and water on and surrounding the island of Vieques, Puerto Rico.
-We condemn the recent federal court ruling in Boston that dismissed the lives and health claims of 7,000 Viequenses injured by the Navy presence.
-Furthermore, we denounce the buying viagra in chicago precarious situation that Viequenses confront.
-The negligence of herbal viagra the government has caused a maritime crisis that severely affects their health and enter site quality of life.
+- We, delegates of the 8th Gathering of the International Women's Network Against Militarism, have visited communities in Puerto Rico and are incensed at what we have learned about the commercial auction of land at the former Roosevelt Roads Navy Base and the exclusion of the people of Ceiba from future use and control of this land.
+We learned about the lack of cleanup and the ecologically hazardous detonation of where to get viagra unexploded ordnance used by the U.S. Navy on land and tramadol addiction water on viagra levitra cialis and surrounding the island of Vieques, Puerto Rico.
+We condemn the recent federal court ruling in Boston that dismissed the www.supplychaincanada.com lives and health claims of 7,000 Viequenses injured by the Navy presence.
+Furthermore, we denounce the precarious situation that Viequenses confront.
+The negligence of the government has caused a maritime crisis that severely affects their health and quality of life.

 - We oppose the repression and incarceration of people who fight for genuine peace and human rights.
-By unanimous resolution, we call on buy pfizer viagra President Barak Obama to order the immediate release of Oscar López Rivera who has been unjustly imprisoned for over 31 years.
+By unanimous resolution, we call on President Barak Obama to order the immediate release of Oscar López Rivera who has been unjustly imprisoned for over 31 years.
 The U.S. Parole Commission recently denied his application for parole and ordered that he serve an additional 15 years in prison.
-By that time, he will be 83 years old and will have been incarcerated for 45 years for politically motivated offenses where no one was hurt.
+By that time, he will be 83 years old and we choice will have been incarcerated for 45 years for politically motivated offenses where no one was hurt.
 We condemn the inequity in his treatment, compared to his co-defendants.
-He is now the only one of the 1980's pro-independence prisoners still in prison.
+He is now the only one of only for you the 1980's pro-independence prisoners still in prison.

 - Secretary of Defense Leon Panetta has asserted that the U.S. military plans to remain in the Asia Pacific region as the primary center of its strategic positioning.
-We denounce the building of best online viagra any new bases or military installations in the region.
+We denounce the building of any new bases or military installations in the region.
 This includes the proposed Navy base at Jeju Island in South Korea that will house Aegis destroyers built at Bath Ironworks in Bangor (Maine), and will serve as a key component of the U.S. military's ballistic missile defense system.
-We call for the immediate closure of Futenma Marine Air Corps Station (Okinawa) and adamantly oppose the plan to replace this base with a new heliport facility at Henoko.
-We denounce the U.S.-Philippines Visiting Forces Agreement and the deployment of U.S. forces to the Philippines, which violates the recommended site terms of the Philippines constitution.
-We are against the plans to move 4,700 Marines and their dependents from Okinawa to cialis 5mg Guahan.
+We call for the the best site immediate closure of Futenma Marine Air Corps Station (Okinawa) and adamantly oppose the plan to generic levitra from india replace this base with a new heliport facility at Henoko.
+We denounce the U.S.-Philippines Visiting Forces Agreement and the deployment of U.S. forces to the Philippines, which violates the terms of viagra without prescription the Philippines constitution.
+We are against the plans to move 4,700 Marines and their dependents from Okinawa to Guahan.
 We object to the construction of a "Ballistic Missile Defense System," berthing docks for nuclear aircraft carriers at Apra Harbor, and "firing range complex" on ancient Chamorro lands.
-In Hawai‘i, we oppose the use of Stryker Brigade tanks at Schofield Barracks (Lihue, Oʻhu) and the basing of discount buy viagra 48 aircraft at Kaneohe Marine Corps Airstation (Mokapu, Oʻhu), including the Osprey.
+In Hawai‘i, we oppose the use of Stryker Brigade tanks at Schofield Barracks (Lihue, Oʻhu) and the basing of 48 aircraft at Kaneohe Marine Corps Airstation (Mokapu, Oʻhu), including the Osprey.
 We also oppose the proposed influx of 1,000 Marines and their dependents to train at Bellows Airforce Station (Waimanalo, Oʻhu), Kalaupapa (Molokaʻ) and Pōakuloa (Hawai‘i island).
 In all these locations, overwhelming numbers of local residents have used all available democratic means to dispute this military expansion that would cause contamination, overpopulation, over consumption of the islands' limited resources.

-- Military training has a devastating impact on the environment and which is better viagra or cialis people's health, leading to serious illness and early death.
-Failure to clean up the hazardous toxics caused by military operations is an environmental justice issue and reflects the racist belief that some people are more valuable than others.
+- Military training has a devastating impact on the environment and people's health, leading to serious illness and early death.
+Failure to http://www.amigosdeltren.cl/viagra-purchase-canada clean up the hazardous toxics caused by military operations is an environmental justice issue and reflects the very good site racist belief that some people are more valuable than others.
 It also shows deep disrespect for the earth.